Gospel: Mark 6:30-34

 Times of Refreshment

 Do you have a hard time saying "No" to other people?
 Have you ever felt overwhelmed by others in need?
-Have you ever wanted a few moments peace?
+Have you ever wanted a few moments of peace?
 What happened?

 "If you want something done, ask someone who is busy."

 With the ever-increasing pace of life, family and friends, business associates and community groups ask more and more of our time.
 This is especially true if we have talents or treasures these groups desire.
-It seems the more we have to offer, them more people want from us.
+It seems the more we have to offer, the more people want from us.

 The time soon comes to get away, to refresh the body and soul.
 As with us, so too did the apostles need a quiet time and place to renew their spirits and their relationship with Jesus.